COVID-19 Vaccine Information

 Is the vaccine safe for kids?

-- Yes and No. The FDA has granted full approval of the Pfizer-BioNTech COVID-19 vaccine to patients 16 years of age and older.
-This will now be marketed with the name Comirnaty.
+• Yes and No. The FDA has granted full approval both the Moderna and Pfizer-BioNTech COVID-19 vaccines for patients 12 years of age and older.
+Moderna will now be called Spikevax and Pfizer will now be called Comirnaty.

-- The Pfizer-BioNTech COVID-19 vaccine is still under EUA (emergency use authorization) from the FDA for patients 6m-15 years old.
-It will maintain its current name for now.
+• The COVID-19 vaccines are still under EUA (emergency use authorization) from the FDA for patients 6m-11 years old.
+They will maintain their current name for now.

-- It is still the same vaccine for both age groups - there is not a different between the vaccine given to the 12-15 or the 16+ age group, except that it will now have a brand name of Comirnaty for those patients 16 years and older.
+• It is still the same vaccine for both age groups - there is not a difference between the vaccine given to either group, except that it will now have a brand name for those patients 12 years of age and older.

-- Yes, this is confusing and silly.
-Yes, the new name is terrible.
-The bottom line is that the Pfizer-BioNTech COVID-19 vaccine now has full FDA approval in ages 16 and up, but is still under EUA for ages 5-15 for now.
+• Yes, this is confusing and silly.
+Yes, the new names are terrible.
+The bottom line is that the COVID-19 vaccines now have full FDA approval in ages 12 and up, but is still under EUA for ages 6m-11y for now.